PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 normal exits means zero counters are not complete mutation evidence.
 The focused gate passes `346 passed, 1 xfailed in 17.89s`; the branch-changed broad gate passes `1632 passed, 1 xfailed in 30.34s`.

+The guarded binary bridge call now retains its unchanged two-key dictionary as `_layout_pass_set_1_transpose_binary_bridge_stats`.
+It remains unconsumed and observation-only; the feature guard, no-else policy, indexed owner, pruning, and surrounding retained results are unchanged.
+The focused gate passes `347 passed in 18.42s`, the branch-changed broad gate passes `1633 passed in 30.06s`, and targeted static validation passes.